centridsol/EFCoreAutoMigrator/README.md

 ## Migration Providers

-In the EFCoreAutoMigrator library, MigrationProviders are what are reasonable for creating appropiate auto-migration tables for the various databases.
+In the EFCoreAutoMigrator library, MigrationProviders are responsible for creating and interacting with the auto-migration tables for the various databases.
 EFCoreAutoMigrator comes with providers for Postgres, MSSQL, MySQL, and SQLLite baked in.

-If you want to create your own provider class (i.e for a particular database) you can by implememting a class the inherits the `MigrationProvider` class.
-An example of this is below (For code examples, look atthe MigrationProviders already written.
-See src/MigrationProviders):
+If you want to create your own provider class (i.e for a particular database) you can do this by creating a class the inherits the `MigrationProvider` class.
+An example of this is below (For method code examples, look at the MigrationProviders already written.
+See [src/MigrationProviders](src/MigrationProviders)):

 ```c#
 class MSSQLMigrations : MigrationsProvider